 Introduce the expected values: approximately 91 GeV for the mass of the Z and approximately 1.4 for W+/W- .
 Then ask: Are your results reasonable based on what we know?

 Assessment

 Assessment is based on claims, evidence, and reasoning.
 Students complete a “Shift Report” in which they assess based on evidence and reasoning the accuracy of the claims and how useful the results are.

-How can these data indicate the extent to which the LHC is providing accurate data?
-How could something that does not fit the pattern of a well-known particle be considered a discovery?
-How would you determine if the findings that did not fit the pattern is an error or a new particle?